sc0ttj/component/README.md

 - `mySound.settings({ ... })` - adjust all the sounds properties, even during playback

-If added to Component as an add-on, each component you create will have a `myComponent.useAudio({ ... })` method attached to it when it's created and is then responsible for its own sounds only.
+If used as a Component add-on, each component gets a `myComponent.useAudio({ ... })` method attached to it when it's created, and is then responsible for its own sounds only.

 To enable `useAudio` with Component: